 We are a living in a media-saturated society.
 We see millions of ads for countless products and it all too often starts to sound like Charlie Brown’s Mom… blah-blah-blah-diddie-blah-blah.

-But when your whiteboard animation video says the unexpected or approaches a familiar topic from an unfamiliar angle, you can rattle the cage of complacency and really grab their attention.
+But when your whiteboard and cartoon animation video says the unexpected or approaches a familiar topic from an unfamiliar angle, you can rattle the cage of complacency and really grab their attention.

 Here’s a video we made for a client that does a great job of this.